Are You A Link Whore?

 - You comment and link drop on blogs not based on subject interest but based on the blog’s Pagerank

-- You buy links from sites that have nothing to do with your site but do have a high pagerank.
+- You buy links from sites that have nothing to do with your site but do have a high PageRank.
 Example?
-Look at the links on bottom of this school newspaper site.
+Look at the links on the bottom of this school newspaper site.
 Total link whoredom.

 - You have a links page with a link to an Alaskan halibut fishing charter business even though you are an insurance salesman from Poukepsie.

 - You have asked sites already linking to you if they would change the way they link to you so that the link will include text.* (Yes, in certain instances this is only marginally slutty).

 - You send out press releases every week even though you have no news, and those press releases have anchor text links.